 \subsection{System Hamiltonian}

-To simulate the system spectrum, one can numerically diagonalize the full Hamiltonian given in Eq.~(\ref{fluxonium_resonator_Hamiltonian}) using the scQubits \cite{scqubits_1,scqubits_2} Python package.
-From the spectrum, we extract the qubit and resonator frequencies, as well as the dispersive shift $\chi$ and the self-Kerr nonlinearity $K$ of the storage mode.
-At a specific flux bias point, we simulate the system using the effective Hamiltonian given in Eq.~(\ref{effective Hamiltonian}).
+To simulate the system spectrum, we numerically diagonalized the full Hamiltonian given in Eq.~(\ref{fluxonium_resonator_Hamiltonian}) using the scQubits \cite{scqubits_1,scqubits_2} Python package.
+From the spectrum, we extracted the qubit and resonator frequencies, as well as the dispersive shift $\chi$ and the self-Kerr nonlinearity $K$ of the storage mode.
+At a specific flux bias point, we simulated the system using the effective Hamiltonian given in Eq.~(\ref{effective Hamiltonian}).